3 key takeaways

 - Certifications

 Each section should build upon the others to create a comprehensive picture of your professional identity.
-Now, let's get into how do it.
+Now, let's get into how to do it.

 .webp)